dwysocki/gracedb-server/README.md

 Server code for the GRAvitational-wave Candidate Event Database.

-You will need to fork this repository and submit a merge request in order to code changes.
+You will need to fork this repository and submit a merge request in order to make changes to the code.